MaastrichtU-IDS/d2s-docs/website/docs/use-python.md

 You can perform the conversion to RDF using the [RDFLib](https://rdflib.readthedocs.io/en/stable/) library.

 You can easily map any structured data (CSV, TSV, XLSX, SPSS, SQL, XML, JSON, YAML...) to RDF using Python and `rdflib`.

-### Pandas

-We recommend to use [Pandas](https://pandas.pydata.org/) to handle tabular files as dataframes efficiently.

 ### Dipper